 Milibizi resort began life as a fishing camp – with very rudimentary facilities.
 Back in the day, groups of men would “getaway” in those awesome old cars, drive up the Victoria Falls strip road for 180 miles, and then onto a dust road, for another 50 odd miles.
 It’s amazing what an effort people will go to, to spend the entire day in the blazing heat on the Zambezi!

 Today it’s an oasis of green, with two swimming pools, lush lawns and tall trees.
+You can find exactly where in the world Milibizi is by clicking on a link here to google maps.

 One can hire these (very stable) pontoon type boats – that hippo cannot over-turn!
 I have a healthy respect for hippo, notorious for flipping smaller boats.
 I would hate to lose my camera in an argument with a hippo!